Frequently Asked Questions

 Do my medications have to come from the ADAP pharmacy?

-If you want ADAP to cover the costs of any medication you are prescribed that is on the Formulary March 2023 you must utilize the central pharmacy.
-Your medications are mailed directly to your home or you can have them mailed to the Heartland Health office for you to pick up.
-All medications you are prescribed will arrive to you the next business day by regular USPS mail.
+If you want ADAP to cover the costs of any medication you are prescribed that is on the Formulary March 2025 you must utilize the central pharmacy.
+Your medications are mailed directly to your home or you can have them mailed to either of the Heartland Health offices for you to pick up.
+All medications you are prescribed will arrive to you within 3 business days by regular USPS mail.

-See pages 10-16 for medications supported by ADAP for the Ryan White Part B Program through March 31, 2025.
+See pages 10-16 for medications supported by ADAP for the Ryan White Part B Program.

 Are there SPecialists in the Area?